umd-mith/sg-data/data/intro/clean/introduction.md

 "book" or novel was to add new characters and incidents to the outside and to the inside of her frame tale.
-That is, it is likely that neither the Captain (Walton from the outside narrative frame) nor the Arabian (Safie from the innermost tale) was in the original ur-text—and there is no persuasive manuscript evidence to suggest that they were.^38^ Whether the other parts of the De Lacey episode were contained in the ur-text, with a possibly different mechanism for the monster learning to speak
+That is, it is likely that neither the Captain (Walton from the outside narrative frame) nor the Arabian (Safie from the innermost tale) was in the original ur-text---and there is no persuasive manuscript evidence to suggest that they were.^38^ Whether the other parts of the De Lacey episode were contained in the ur-text, with a possibly different mechanism for the monster learning to speak